 Before Azure Active Directory (Azure AD), organizations with on-premises identity systems have traditionally managed partner accounts in their on-premises directory.
 In such an organization, when you start to move apps to Azure AD, you want to make sure your partners can access the resources they need.
 It shouldn't matter whether the resources are on-premises or in the cloud.
 Also, you want your partner users to be able to use the same sign-in credentials for both on-premises and Azure AD resources.

 If you create accounts for your external partners in your on-premises directory (for example, you create an account with a sign-in name of "wmoran" for an external user named Wendy Moran in your partners.contoso.com domain), you can now sync these accounts to the cloud.
-Specifically, you can use Azure AD Connect to sync the partner accounts to the cloud as Azure AD B2B users (that is, users with UserType = Guest).
+Specifically, you can use Azure AD Connect to sync the partner accounts to the cloud, which creates a user account with UserType = Guest.
 This enables your partner users to access cloud resources using the same credentials as their local accounts, without giving them more access than they need.

 Identify unique attributes for UserType

 Before you enable synchronization of the UserType attribute, you must first decide how to derive the UserType attribute from on-premises Active Directory.
 In other words, what parameters in your on-premises environment are unique to your external collaborators?
 Determine a parameter that distinguishes these external collaborators from members of your own organization.

 - Designate an unused on-premises Active Directory attribute (for example, extensionAttribute1) to use as the source attribute.